Waiting for godot

 Jonathan Haugen (Lucky)

-Jonathan spent 17 seasons with OSF (roles include: Brutus, Lovborg, Dr. Faustus, Oedipus, Bertram, Christy Mahon), five seasons at the California Shakespeare Festival (roles include: Puck, Jacques, Berowne, Malvolio, Bassanio.)
+Jonathan spent 17 seasons with OSF (roles include: Brutus, Lovborg, Dr. Faustus, Oedipus, Bertram, Christy Mahon).
+Five seasons at the California Shakespeare Festival (roles include: Puck, Jacques, Berowne, Malvolio, Bassanio.)
 Other theaters include Theater on the Square, ACT, Berkeley Rep, San Jose Rep, Tacoma Actors Guild, Seattle Rep, Arena Stage, BAM, Rock the Ground, Red Poppy, Eureka, and The Water Street Theatre and Deli.
 Jonathan created the roles in the world premieres for Robert Schenkkan, Bill Cain, Nilo Cruz, and Dan Raizman, among others.

 Tasso Feldman (Pozzo)

-Regional credits include: The Lehman Trilogy (Denver Center) Intimate Apparel (McCarter Theater); The Seagull, The Taming of the Shrew, The Heart of Robin Hood, A Midsummer Night’s Dream, The Comedy of Errors, On The Razzle (Oregon Shakespeare Festival) Amadeus, Charley’s Aunt, The Two Gentlemen of Verona, The Cocoanuts, The Three Musketeers (Utah Shakespeare Festival) Goldfish (South Coast Rep) Equivocation (Geffen Playhouse) The Goat, or Who is Sylvia?
-(Lyric Stage Co, Boston) TV/Film: Six seasons on “The Resident,” “Black Box,” “CSI: NY” “The Artist,” “Pirandello on Broadway.”
+Regional credits include: The Lehman Trilogy (Denver Center); Intimate Apparel (McCarter Theater); The Seagull, The Taming of the Shrew, The Heart of Robin Hood, A Midsummer Night’s Dream, The Comedy of Errors, On the Razzle (Oregon Shakespeare Festival); Amadeus, Charley’s Aunt, The Two Gentlemen of Verona, The Cocoanuts, The Three Musketeers (Utah Shakespeare Festival) Goldfish; (South Coast Rep) Equivocation; (Geffen Playhouse) The Goat, or Who is Sylvia?
+(Lyric Stage Co, Boston).
+TV/Film: Six seasons on “The Resident,” “Black Box,” “CSI: NY” “The Artist,” “Pirandello on Broadway.”
 Training: BFA, Boston University.

 Robynn Rodriguez (Director)

-Robynn has directed Off Peak, Chapatti and Circle Mirror Transformation for RTC.
+Robynn has directed Off Peak, Chapatti, and Circle Mirror Transformation for RTC.
 She is an actor who began directing plays professionally in 2013.
 Once a resident actor at the Oregon Shakespeare Festival, her acting work has been seen at the Public Theatre, Guthrie Theater, Shakespeare Theatre Company, the Kennedy Center, Berkeley Rep, and the Barbican (UK), among others.
 She has directed King John, The Two Gentlemen of Verona, and As You Like It at the Utah Shakespeare Festival, A Lovely Sunday For Creve Coeur at American Players Theatre, Richard III at Pacific Conservatory Theatre, Hedda Gabler at West Virginia University, and Twelfth Night at University of Texas.
 Robynn’s work as a director has been a welcome and challenging extension of her work as an actor. robynnrodriguez.com

 Samuel Beckett (Playwright)

-Samuel Barclay Beckett was born in Foxrock, County Dublin, on April 13, 1906.
+Samuel Barclay Beckett was born in Foxrock, County Dublin, Ireland on April 13, 1906.
 Beckett wrote his first novel, Dream of Fair to Middling Women in 1932.
 In Paris and out of money, he went back to Dublin and then moved temporarily to London, where he worked on much of his next novel, Murphy.
 His first French novel, Mercier et Camier, was written between 1947 and 1950.
 In this time, he also wrote his famous novel trilogy Molloy, Malone Dies, and The Unnamable.
 In 1947, he wrote his first play, Eleutheria, which he would not allow to be published during his lifetime.
 Between 1948 and 1949, he wrote Waiting for Godot.
 In the 1950s and 1960s, Beckett's playwriting continued with a series of masterpieces, including Endgame, Krapp’s Last Tape, and Happy Days.
 He involved himself in various productions of his plays across Europe and in the United States, wrote his first radio plays, and created remarkably innovative prose fiction, including the epic How It Is (1961) and the haunting The Lost Ones (1970).
 Worldwide appreciation of his work growing, he received the Nobel Prize in 1969.
 The 1970s were a less prolific period, though he managed some new projects, including television plays for the BBC, and continued to interest himself in productions of his theatrical works.
 In 1977 he began the autobiographical Company and in the early 1980s crafted more prose pieces including Ill Seen Ill Said, Worstward Ho, Rockaby and Ohio Impromptu.
 His last major work, the prose fiction Stirrings Still, was written in 1986.

 SPECIAL THANKS TO OUR SEASON SPONSORS